hafsa-0-abdy/phase-4-project-/README.md

 ## Doc Link

-You can view the project documents of the app here:(https://docs.google.com/document/d/116XsRrb7mrHsT_zBqYtYvydLm85WLItZtnaa8bV98hs/edit?)usp=sharing"
+You can view the project documents of the app here (https://docs.google.com/document/d/116XsRrb7mrHsT_zBqYtYvydLm85WLItZtnaa8bV98hs/edit?)usp=sharing"

 ## DEMO VID

-You can watch a demo of the app here:(https://www.awesomescreenshot.com/video/36162742?key=52cb10f48a9afb840d85bb29dcff0e1f)
+You can watch a demo of the app here (https://www.awesomescreenshot.com/video/36162742?key=52cb10f48a9afb840d85bb29dcff0e1f)

 ##  GitHub Repository

-View the source code on GitHub:(https://github.com/hafsa-0-abdy/phase-4-project-.git)
+View the source code on GitHub (https://github.com/hafsa-0-abdy/phase-4-project-.git)

 ## Frontend vercel link
-You can view the frontend from vercel through this link:(https://vercel.com/hafsa-0-abdys-projects/productivityapp/4HTMkyWEABdCea95PqMxXLpj4ecV)
+You can view the frontend from vercel through this link (https://vercel.com/hafsa-0-abdys-projects/productivityapp/4HTMkyWEABdCea95PqMxXLpj4ecV)

 ## Backend Render Link
-You can view the backend from render link:(https://phase-4-project-7ot3.onrender.com)
+You can view the backend from render link (https://phase-4-project-7ot3.onrender.com)

 ## known bugs